hexh250786313/coc-replacement/README.md

 # coc-replacement
 hexh's global replacement plugin.

-Feel free to check and fork!
+DO NOT use it if you are NOT hexh!